Get Help During Tax Season

 For a list of Frequently Asked Questions about your 1095-A form and the tax filing process, see below.

-Medicaid Recipients: Please note that the State will send out Form 1095-B for Medicaid enrollees for 2022.
+Medicaid Recipients: Please note: The State will send out Form 1095-B for Medicaid enrollees for 2023 because there has been a state of Rhode Island mandate to have individual healthcare coverage since 2020.
 (If a family member has Medicaid coverage, you received an “anchor card” in addition to a health plan card from Neighborhood Health Plan, Tufts Health Plan or UnitedHealthcare).
 If you don’t receive your 1095-B form by early February, you may email OHHS.1095B@ohhs.ri.gov for a copy.
-You may also log into your secure account and click on the “My notices and announcement tab to find a copy of your form.
+You may also log into your secure account and click on the “’My notices and announcements’ tab to find a copy of your form.

 Other resources to help you during tax season this year